RaeRachael/Competencies_and_evidence/Week_2.md

 evidence: finish the spec tests for feature responses in explore_game, then begin to refactor the code via private methods

 (exciting event - first time I used an exit code.
 For testing that the game exits at a certain point (monster-player in the same location)
+(exciting event - creating error class to handle level changes and so that stairs can be tested)